akasha/akasha/README.md

   is how sequences of non-double numeric values or nullable non-double primitives are mapped to java.
 The numeric values are mapped to `java.lang.Double` as that will map to javascript `number` when compiled.
 It is unclear on the best strategy to address this mismatch.
-* WebTack references several classes from  the `elemental2-core` library.
-This dependency will be removed but this requires additional work that has not been done.

 # Contributing